Listing your core values helps to deepen your relationship

 Underpinning these practical considerations are the drivers that we live by – let’s call these our core values.
-These are the underlying themes that fuel all of our actions either consciously or unconsciously.
-If our actions are not aligned to these then they will not be sustainable in our lives.
-Knowing and understanding our core values is critical to create the relationships we truly want.
+These relationship values are the underlying themes that fuel all of our actions either consciously or unconsciously.
+When we look at our relationship values list, it is important to note that if our actions are not aligned these values then they will not be sustainable in our lives.
+Knowing and understanding our relationship core values and our overall relationship values list is critical to create the relationships we truly want.

-Let’s talk about an example of a client I was with last week, let’s call him J. J is very career focused, likes to think about a lot of things, is logical, intelligent, physically active and independent.
-J’s partner of 5 years, let’s call her B is emotional, dependent, laid back, not overly physical.
+Let’s talk about an example of a client I coached, let’s call him J. J is very career focused, likes to think about a lot of things, is logical, intelligent, physically active and independent.
+J’s partner of 5 years, let’s call her B, is emotional, dependent, laid back, not overly physical.

 There is a lot of love between J and B and both acknowledge that they have learned from each other’s differences.
 They have discussed moving in together and finally set a date to do that.

 Both were being supportive in their own minds and yet the other was feeling unheard, unseen, and unsupported.
-We worked on aligning intentions and actions to the others need in a way that would help both feel like they were being supportive and being supported.
-We also identified that J was a perfectionist who measured success (and failure) on doing things which reflected on his own internal self worth.
-B had low self esteem and wanted to be looked after and rescued.
+We worked on aligning intentions and actions to the other’s needs in a way that would help both to feel like they were being supportive and being supported.
+We also identified that J was a perfectionist who measured success (and failure) on doing things that reflected on his own internal self-worth.
+B had low self-esteem and wanted to be looked after and rescued.
 Both of these originated from their own unresolved belief systems and once they both saw this, there was more empathy and connection.
 The intimacy increased when both could express their feelings, be heard and acknowledged.

 It is a good idea to look at your 3-5 core values.
 Things like safety, trust, team, fun, loving, kindness, loyalty, respect, equality, living life to the max are common examples.

-It is the mis-alignment of core values that creates major disruption in relationships.
-If you haven’t done this already with your partner then do both of yourselves a favour and try it.
+It is the miss-alignment of relationship core values that creates major disruption in relationships.
+If you haven’t done this already with your partner then do both of yourselves a favor and try it.

 Here are some tips:

-•Take turns, listen carefully, and limit your response while they are speaking about their core values to “ I hear you” or if unsure ask if they could please clarify as you don’t quite understand.
+•Take turns, listen carefully, and limit your response while they are speaking about their relationship core values.
+Respond with “ I hear you” or if unsure, ask if they could please clarify as you don’t quite understand.

-This may take some practice as sometimes there may be some obvious (or not so obvious) power plays going on and it may need some mediating to come to a common view.
-A key thing to remember is that the intention to do this is to develop your relationship!
-It will help to come with an open mind, open heart and a desire to want to connect even when you may feel like you want to be right.
+This may take some practice as sometimes there may be some obvious (or not so obvious) power plays occurring.
+This may also need some mediating to come to a common view.
+It is key to remember is that the intention is to develop your relationship and the values in relationships!
+This will help you come with an open mind, open heart, and a desire to want to connect.